-There is always a great deal going on both within the Department of Philosophy at SFSU and in the greater Bay Area philosophical community.
-(UC Berkeley, Stanford, University of San Francisco, UC Santa Cruz, and UC Davis among others are all within a travelling distance.)
-Below are some of the things happening at SFSU right now, both extracurricular and for-credit.
+There is always a great deal going on both within the Department of Philosophy at SF State and in the greater Bay Area philosophical community.
+(UC Berkeley, Stanford, University of San Francisco, UC Santa Cruz, and UC Davis among others are all within a traveling distance.)
+Below are some of the things happening at SF State right now, both extracurricular and for-credit.

 The San Francisco Bay Area Feminism and Philosophy Workshop (BayFAP) is a group of San Francisco Bay Area scholars in philosophy (and closely related fields) interested in feminist philosophy.
 BayFAP was started up in 2005 by two former members of WOGAP, Jacqueline Taylor at University of San Francisco and our very own Ásta Kristjana Sveinsdóttir.
-It is now run by two SFSU graduate faculty: Ásta and Shelley Wilcox.
+It is now run by two SF State graduate faculty, Ásta and Shelley Wilcox.
 For more information, including past and current speakers series, visit the BayFAP website.

-BAPS is the Bay Area Philosophy of Science Working Group, organized by Michael Friedman (Stanford University), David Stump (University of San Francisco), and our very own Bas van Fraassen (SFSU).
+BAPS is the Bay Area Philosophy of Science Working Group, organized by Michael Friedman (Stanford University), David Stump (University of San Francisco), and our very own Bas van Fraassen (SF State).
 For more information about BAPS, including past and future meetings, visit the BAPS website.

 Roughly once a semester we host “Ask a Philosopher!” during which students are invited to ask a panel of professional philosophers any questions (related to philosophy) that they want.
 Questions can be general—“How did you get interested in philosophy?”
 “What is philosophy, anyway”—or discipline specific—“What is metaontology?”
 “Why did the debate shift from talking about morality of affluence to global justice?”—or just a prelude to vigorous discussion—“Characterize the analytic/continental divide” “Do mathematical objects exist?”
 In short, it is a wide open evening that will be whatever students make of it!